 Overall, this toy seems to be well designed and offers multiple ways for my cat to play.
 It is getting more use from my senior citizen cat (she’s 12.5 years old) than I anticipated.
 When I removed it from the package, she came over right away and scratched on the scratching pad.
 Also, my cat often simply sits on top of the activity box.
 I guess she views it as a nice perch.

 Aldi’s Special Buy (ALDI Find) Heart to Tail Cat Scratching Playhouse and Cat Activity Box are cute and fun for feline friends, and humans will appreciate the fun designs on the playhouse.
 So far my cat likes and uses both products.
-Here’s to hoping my cat continues to actually use these, because you never know with cats.
+The scratching pad top surface of the Cat Activity Box broke into two pieces a month and a half after I purchased it, but I think I might be able to rig up a repair.
+Here’s to hoping my cat continues to actually use these products, because you never know with cats.